 Your broker may vote your shares in its discretion without your instructions on Proposal 4, which is the only routine proposal to be voted on at the Annual Meeting.
-With regard to Proposal 1, Proposal 2, Proposal 3, Proposal 5, Proposal 6, Proposal 7 and Proposal 8, brokers will have no discretion to vote uninstructed shares, and a "broker non-vote" may therefore occur where no voting instructions are received.
+With regard to Proposal 1, Proposal 2, Proposal 3, Proposal 5, Proposal 6 and Proposal 7, brokers will have no discretion to vote uninstructed shares, and a "broker non-vote" may therefore occur where no voting instructions are received.
 Broker non-votes will have no effect on the elections of Directors in Proposals 1 and 2, because the election of Directors requires a plurality vote.
-Broker non-votes will have the same effect as a vote against Proposal 5, and no effect on Proposals 3, 6, 7 and 8.
+Broker non-votes will have the same effect as a vote against Proposals 3, 5, 6 and 7.